wmcadigital/wmn-disruption-email-templates/readme.md

 ## Including partial files

-When including partial files it is important to use the liquid template syntax i.e. `{% include 'src/partials/header.mjml' %}` and not the MJML syntax.
-This is because the variables from the dummy data won't be rendered in time when using the MJML imports which will then show an inaccurate preview of the email templates.
+When including partial files it is important to use the MJML template syntax i.e. `<mj-include path="../partials/footer.mjml" />` and not the liquid template syntax.
+This is because the variables from the dummy data won't be rendered in time when using the liquid imports which will then show an inaccurate preview of the email templates.

 ## Contributing